 - Emergency or stop-gap funding

-- Organizations whose mission, operating philosophy or activities conflict with company policy and could potentially damage the company’s reputation or could result in negative publicity for the company
+- Organizations whose mission, operating philosophy or activities are in direct conflict with EQT company policy and could potentially damage the company’s reputation or could result in negative publicity for the company

 Find more grants like this